thefrontside/microstates/README.md

 +----------------------+
 ```

-## Composing class types
+## Composing types

-`class` types can compose other `class` types.
+Types can be composed with other types freely.
 This makes it possible to build complex data structures that accurately describe your domain.
 Since Microstates are atomic and all transitions return Microstates, Microstates can automatically handle transitions regardless of how your `class` types are composed.

 Let's define another type that composes the person type.